STAR-ZERO/SampleKotlinCompilerPlugin/README.md

 ## Usage

-- At first, comment out this plugin in `sample/build.gradle.kts` because the plugin has not created yet.
+- At first, comment out this plugin and configuration in `sample/build.gradle.kts` because the plugin has not created yet.

 ```kotlin
 plugins {